-If you own a gaming console, be it a PS4 or an XBox and if you have connection problems (such as frequent disconnects or high ping rates), you may have wondered how to change the NAT type in order to fix all of these issues.
-Of course, before starting changing various settings inside the router, you should make sure that you have a strong enough Internet connection (WiFi can be a problem if the router signal is not powerful enough, while an Ethernet connection is always the preferred one).
-But, if the console settings confirm that indeed you have a NAT issue, then there are a few things that you can do to alleviate the problem (some more secure than others): DMZ, Port Forwarding and UPnP.
+If you own a gaming console, be it a PS5, a PS4 or an XBox and if you have connection problems, you may have wondered how to change the NAT type in an attempt to fix all of these issues.
+Be aware that frequent disconnects or high ping rates are rarely attributed to the NAT type, so, before changing various settings inside the router, you should make sure that you have a strong enough Internet connection (WiFi can be a problem if the router signal is not powerful enough, although WiFi 6 has proven to be quite powerful, but an Ethernet connection is always the preferred one).
+If the console settings confirm that indeed you have a NAT issue, then there are a few things that you can do to alleviate the problem (some more secure than others): DMZ, Port Forwarding and UPnP.
 Before that, it’s important to understand what is NAT and what is the difference between the NAT types.

 NAT (Network Address Translation) was created out of necessity because we started to run out of IPv4 addresses, so, when you connect multiple clients and devices to your router, instead of receiving individual public IPv4 addresses, they’ll all use a single public IP address (the WAN address), while the router will have the role of translating the inbound and outbound traffic from this address to the clients from the local network.